rsyncOSX/CalendarRsyncUI/README.md

-This is the Calendar and schedule code for RsyncUI.
-It may be run as a standalone application, it will by URL-commands initiate and execute synchronization tasks for selected profiles by RsyncUI.
+This code provides the Calendar and schedule functionality for RsyncUI.
+It can be executed as a standalone application, and via URL commands, initiate and execute synchronization tasks for selected profiles using RsyncUI.